theias/certbot_deployer_bigip/README.md

                         sync the BIG-IP node if this argument is not given --dry-run, -d         Report the workflow steps that would run without actually running them

-Examples:

-All examples assume the tool is being run as a Certbot deploy hook, and the environment variable `RENEWED_LINEAGE` points to the live certificate directory just updated by Certbot.

-    # Install certificate on the BIG-IP device named with its expiry timestamp
-    # as `host.domain.tld.YYY-MM-DDTHH:MM:SS` (the default)

-    certbot-deployer bigip --host bigip.domain.tld

-    # Install certificate on the BIG-IP device and then synchronize
-    # device changes to a device group

-    certbot-deployer bigip --host bigip.domain.tld --sync-group yoursyncgroup

-    # Install certificate on the BIG-IP device and then associate it
-    # with a client-ssl profile.
-If the profile does not exist, it will be created.

-    certbot-deployer bigip --host bigip.domain.tld --profile-name yourprofile \
-        --profile-type client-ssl

-    # Print out the deployment tasks that would be taken, but do not run them

-    certbot-deployer bigip --host bigip.domain.tld --dry-run
 ```

 # Limitations